satyakees/FaultNet/README.md

 ### Directory layout

-* models : contains the 3 model scripts
+* models : contains the model scripts
 * loaders: simple custom loader scripts to efficiently feed the data (TODO:augmentations)
 * scripts: to run the trainining (train.py) and prediction (predict.py) scripts.
 Both only work on GPU enabled devices.
 * zoo : trained model files.
-* data: training and test data in npy format.
+* data: training and test data (is incomplete, grab is from Wu) in npy format.

 ### Training and Test Data